rl-institut/multi-vector-simulator/CONTRIBUTING.md

 #### Step 3.1: Write test for your code

 It is important to write some test(s) to test that the feature you introduce works the way you want it to.
-In future development, your test(s) could always be ran an ensure your feature still works properly
+In future development, your test(s) could always be ran to ensure your feature still works properly.

 Look at the files existing in the `tests` folder if the test for your new feature could be placed in one of the existing test modules.
 If not, you can create your own module (the only requirement